ameijin/quicketl/docs/getting-started/index.md

 By the end of this section, you'll know how to:

-1. Install ETLX with the backends you need
+1. Install QuickETL with the backends you need
-2. Create a new ETLX project with sample data
+2. Create a new QuickETL project with sample data
 3. Write pipeline configurations in YAML
 4. Run pipelines from the command line
 5. Organize your pipelines for maintainability

 ## Next Steps

-If you're new to ETLX, start with the [Installation](installation.md) guide, then follow the [Quick Start](quickstart.md) tutorial.
+If you're new to QuickETL, start with the [Installation](installation.md) guide, then follow the [Quick Start](quickstart.md) tutorial.

 If you're familiar with ETL concepts and want to dive deeper, check out the [User Guide](../user-guide/index.md) after completing this section.